Frequently Asked Questions

 Q: What if I already give to other organizations?

 A: There are many organizations that we as individuals support: our schools, churches, environmental organizations, or personal charities of choice.
-At Metro United Way, we respect those commitments and ask you that you extend your charitable giving by investing in our work to strengthen the foundation of our community through education, financial stability, and health—the building blocks for a good quality of life.
+At Metro United Way, we respect those commitments and ask you that you extend your charitable giving by investing in our work to strengthen the foundation of our community through education, financial independence, and health.

 Giving to Metro United Way has been described as a “Good Housekeeping” seal of approval.
 Because agency partners must go through a certification process, your gift to Metro United Way supports programs that are fully vetted and certified.

 Q: How can I be sure my gift is spent wisely?

 A: Our volunteer leadership works hard with great thought, purpose and consideration to reach recommendations and gain approval from our board—a group that consists of a wide range of business and community leaders—of our investment plan.
 Ultimately, these decisions help us align strategic partnerships so that the community benefits while achieving the biggest impact for our dollars.